|

 shaking: I could very calmly talk about things compared to the way I was

 with the shaking and screaming.
 It was just strange the way it happened.
+I

-just kept admitting to myself that I was angry, to get it over with and
+just kept admitting to myself that I was angry, to get it over with and to

 talk about everything I was angry about.
 And then when it was all over,